summer-xia9/summer-xia9.github.io/content/authors/马硕/_index.md

 ---
 # Display name
-title: 邱艺涵
+title: 马硕

 # Full name (for SEO)
-first_name: Yihan
+first_name: Shuo
-last_name: Qiu
+last_name: Ma

 # Username (this should match the folder name)
 authors:
-  - 邱艺涵
+  - 马硕

 # Is this the primary user of the site?
 superuser: false

-weight: 100
+weight: 120

-year: 2023
+year: 2024

 # Role/position
 role: 硕士生